 The Speaking test is a face-to-face interview between the test taker and an examiner.
 The Speaking test is recorded.

-In Part 1 the test taker will be asked about themselves and about familiar topics, such as home and family, studies or interests.
+In Part 1 you will be asked about yourself and about familiar topics, such as home and family, studies or interests.

-In Part 2 they are shown a card asking them to talk about a particular topic.
-After a minute to prepare, they must speak for up to two minutes and then answer general questions on the topic.
+In Part 2 you are shown a card asking you to talk about a particular topic.
+After a minute to prepare, you must speak for up to two minutes and then answer general questions on the topic.

 In Part 3 further questions will be asked about the topic in more detail.